Orange County Divorce Lawyers – Business Owners and Professionals

 The practice will likely be valued using the capitalization of earnings (earnings approach) and/or the capitalization of excess earnings method (asset approach).
 The experts will generally do the analysis using both of these methods and sometimes, assign different weights to each.
-In completing their analysis the expert, among other things, will have to determine the adjusted book value, the reasonable compensation for the physician, a rate of return on assets, a cap rate, and determine controllable cashflow.
+In completing their analysis an expert, among other things, will need to determine the adjusted book value, the reasonable compensation for the physician, a rate of return on the assets, a cap rate, and determine controllable cashflow.
 Simply stated, controllable cashflow is a combination of the W-2 earnings, any distributions and personal expenses paid by the practice for the physician.

 The forgivable loan may be called if the stockbroker/ wealth advisor is no longer employed by the brokerage or if he or she fails to meet the performance requirements.
 Any debt forgiveness is taxable and results in a 1099 being issued to the stockbroker/ wealth advisor.
 In other words, the individual will have phantom income in the year of any debt forgiveness.
 He or she will pay tax on income they did not receive in that year.

 The valuation in an Orange County divorce may be based on a capitalization of earnings approach or a rule of thumb approach, both of which have theoretical deficiencies.
 The rule of thumb approach may value a “book of business” at a multiple of one to four times the trialing 12 months of qualified earnings.
 A valuation may should address a number of potential discounts; tax on the debt forgiveness, risk that the loan will have to be repaid, compensation to a junior associate to service the clients and monitor the revenue.

 Venture Capital Funds/ Private Equity In Orange County Divorces